Singapore Biennale: 2016

+2022

+South Korean artist Haegue Yang was awarded the 13th Benesse Prize for the 2022 Singapore Biennale.

 Controversy

 At the 3rd Singapore Biennale in 2011, Japanese-British artist Simon Fujiwara’s work, Welcome to the Hotel Munber (2010), was censored by the Singapore Art Museum despite appropriate advisory notices put up by the museum itself as the organiser of the Biennale.
 The homoerotic content of the work was considered to contravene the law on pornography by the museum, and contextually relevant gay pornographic magazines were removed from the installation without prior consultation with either the artist, biennale director Matthew Ngui or curators Russell Storer and Trevor Smith.
 While the curatorial team and artist were informed a little later, extended discussions and negotiations took so long that the temporary closure of the work, called for by the artist, became permanent as the Biennale came to an end.